 Modern Languages at Key Stage 4

-Whichever language(s) you study, whether it be: French, German, Spanish or Urdu; the course leads to a GCSE qualification and is all about practical communication.
+Whichever language(s) you study, whether it be: French, German, Spanish or Urdu; the course leads to a GCSE qualification and is all about practical communication and transferable skills.
 It features the situations in which you may find yourself in the foreign country or with a foreign visitor in this country.

 Themes and Topics Checklist

 - Me, my family and friends, relationships, marriage and Partnership

 - Technology, social media and mobile technology

 - Free time, music, cinema/TV, Food and eating out and Sport.